palakh/Review-Tagger-Recommendation-Engine/README.md

 3. 96 products have no reviews.
 Out of no review products, 86% are imported.
 Most of these clothes are made of polyester or cotton and are either printed or floral, are wrap dresses or tops/skirts with zippers.
 We don't see any correlation between no_reviews items - not liked by a lot and rental and retail prices.

 ## **Modeling** -
-  * Review Tagger: For the model implementation, we have follwed

-  * Segmentation: To achieve segmentation, we perform clustering on all 3 metrics individually - Recency, Frequency, and Monetary value. k-means is used as the model and based on the optimum number of clusters, we perform weighted sum and achieve an overall score.
-After analyzing the mean Recency, Frequency, and monetary values of these clusters, we can observe three major groups being formed.
-We will label then Low Value, Mid Value, and High-Value customers
+  * Review Tagger: For the model implementation, we have implemented Universal Sentence Encoder on our review data to create 512 dimensional embeddings.
+On the output, we ran PCA to reduce the dimensional space while retaining information.
+Additionally since the data was already embedded, interpretability was not a concern.
+Afterwards we performed Sentiment Analysis using Logistic Regression and Random Forest to predict the sentiment of the review.